Saturday, December 21, 2024

 Defamation against a business

 Defamation can significantly impact your business, especially when you're working hard to build your reputation and client base.
 Small businesses, in particular, face unique challenges when it comes to defamation claims—whether the defamatory remarks target your company or you personally as a director or owner.
-Let’s explore how we assist our clients in navigating these challenges, particularly under the Defamation Act 2013, and help them get around some of the legal hurdles they may face.
+Let’s explore how we assist our clients in navigating these challenges, particularly under the Defamation Act 2013, and help them overcome some of the legal hurdles they may face.

 Defamation against a small company